Coleridge-Initiative/RichContextMetadata/openaire/README.md

 ## 5. Generate a corpus to publish

-This final step uses the following as input:
+This final step uses the dataset list plus the following files as
+input:

  - `corpus/vocab.json`
- - `corpus/dataset.json`
  - `corpus/pub/*.json`

 Then it generates the `uuid` values (late binding) for publications,